A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Numerical Examples

 Looking at the velocity solution, we see that the results are consistent, and higher order results in faster velocities and more details in the velocity field.
-Looking at the cloud solution at $t=300\unit{s}$, we have similar results for all three discretisations.
+Looking at the water vapour, cloud and rain density solutions at $t=300\,\unit{s}$ in \Cref{fig.ex5_results.rising_thermal_rain_2d.vapour_cloud_rain}, we have similar results for all three discretisations.
 In particular, the results for $k=2$ are consistent with the literature~\cite{GC91}.
-At $t=600\unit{s}$, the cloud densities have more pronounced differences; notably, in the case $k=1$, the cloud has split into three separate clouds, which is mirrored in the rain density in \Cref{fig.ex5_results.rising_thermal_rain_2d.rain} and in the more spread out total rainfall seen in \Cref{fig.results.rising_thermal_rain_2d_rain_fall}.
+At $t=600\,\unit{s}$, the densities have more pronounced differences; notably, in the case $k=1$, the cloud has split into three separate clouds, which is mirrored in the rain contours and in the more spread out total rainfall seen in \Cref{fig.results.rising_thermal_rain_2d_rain_fall}.
 We note that the single rain column is consistent with results in the literature~\cite{GS96}.
-Finally, in \Cref{fig.ex5_results.rising_thermal_rain_2d.vapour}, we see that the $k=2$ results show significantly more small-scale features than the $k=1$ solution.
+With regard to the water vapour, we see that the $k=2$ results show significantly more small-scale features than the $k=1$ solution.
+Finally, we note that we do not preserve the symmetry of the initial condition due to the use of unstructured meshes.
+This lack of symmetry can be observed consistently in \Cref{fig.ex5_results.rising_thermal_rain_2d.velocity}, \Cref{fig.ex5_results.rising_thermal_rain_2d.vapour_cloud_rain} and \Cref{fig.results.rising_thermal_rain_2d_rain_fall}.